joemoose/dungeoneers.d20/docs/character.md

 ## Step 4: Hit Points

-Hit points (HP) represent the damage you can shrug off before suffering any real harm.
+Hit points (HP) represent the damage you can shrug off before suffering any actual harm.
 HP is easily and quickly restored.

 ➡️ Roll **d4+2** to determine your starting hit points.